arq5x/gemini/README.md

 	# snpEff-annotated VCF
 	$ gemini load -v my.vcf -t snpEff my.db

+Now, the loading step is very computationally intensive and thus can be very slow with just a single core.
+However, if you have more CPUs in your arsenal, you specify more cores.
+This provides a roughly linear increase in speed as a function of the number of cores. **NOTE: using multiple cores requires that you have both the `bgzip` tool from `tabix` and the `grabix` (https://github.com/arq5x/grabix) tool installed in your PATH.
+On our local machine, we are able to load a VCF file derived from the exomes of 60 samples in about 10 minutes.
+With a single core, it takes a few hours.

+	gemini load -v my.vcf -t snpEff --cores 20 my.db

 As each variant is loaded into the ``gemini`` database framework, it is being compared against several annotation files that come installed with the software.
 We have developed an annotation framework